willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p><code>Message</code> now includes a branch with <code>GetUserNames</code> that also carries some data with it; the reply channel.
+<code>Message</code> now includes a branch with <code>GetUserNames</code> that also carries some data with it; the reply channel.
 The reply channel is also typed with the response data, in this case <code>seq&lt;UserName&gt;</code>.
 Once the message type has been updated, the pattern match inside the mailbox will give a warning till it has been updated to handle the <code>GetUserNames</code> case.
 The matching case is very simple.
 Just use the connection to pull out the data and pass it into the replyChannel's reply method.
 The last section of code is added to <code>DatabaseManager</code> as a public method.
-In here, we specify that the request should be made synchronously, ie post the message and block on the same thread for the response.<br />
+In here, we specify that the request should be made synchronously, ie post the message and block on the same thread for the response.

-Here is the full output:</p>
+Here is the full output:
 <table class="pre">
 <tbody>
 <tr>